YahooArchive/mojito-shaker/docs/shaker_components.rst

 .. image:: images/shaker_compiler.png
    :scale: 80%

 The Shaker compiler is the build time component of Shaker.
-It employs Shaker Core to generate the metadata, and uses it to create the rollups for the application.
+It employs Shaker Core to generate the metadata and uses it to create the rollups for the application.

-Shaker compiler can be configured per enviroment(staging, test, production) throught application.json and also you can decide what actions to apply to the rollups (minify,csslint...).
-Moreover you can set what we call "deployment tasks" which allow developpers to deploy the assets to different places:
+Shaker compiler can be configured per environment (staging, test, production) through application.json and you can also decide what actions to apply to the rollups (minify, js/csslint, etc).
+Moreover you can set what we call "deployment tasks" which allow developers to deploy rollups to different places:

 - ``raw`` - Deploy the assets without doing rollups.
 This mode will pick the files directly from local (handy for development).

-- ``local`` - Deploy the assets in rollups and save the files in local.
+- ``local`` - Compile rollups and output files locally.

-- ``mobstor`` - Deploy the assets in rollups and upload them to Mobstor (Yahoo!
+- ``mobstor`` - Compile rollups and upload them to Mobstor (Yahoo!
 CDN).

-- ``S3`` - Deploy the assets as rollups and upload them to Amazon S3 CDN.
+- ``s3`` - Compile rollups and upload them to Amazon S3 CDN.

 Shaker Addon and ShakerHTMLFrame